rohit-vernekar/fetch-assessment/README.md

 - **Focused Adaptation**: By leaving only `layer.5.output_layer_norm` and `layer.5.ffn` trainable, we allow the model to adapt selectively.
 These specific layers are closer to the output, allowing them to fine-tune the shared representation for our specific tasks without extensively modifying the entire network, which could lead to overfitting or loss of generalization.

 ---
-## Task 4: Layer-wise Learning Rate Implementation
+## Layer-wise Learning Rate Implementation

 - **Task-Specific Heads**: I set a relatively higher learning rate (`1e-3`) for the sentiment classification and sentence classification heads, as these layers are newly added and need to be trained from scratch.
 A higher learning rate allows them to adapt quickly to the specific tasks.
 - **Unfrozen Transformer Layers**: For the selected transformer layers (`layer.5.output_layer_norm` and `layer.5.ffn`), I used a lower learning rate (`5e-5`).
 These layers are pre-trained but unfrozen to allow fine-tuning.
 A lower learning rate helps retain the pre-trained knowledge while slowly adapting the model for the multi-task setup.